JoaoGeraldes/Aircraft-Scheduling/SOLUTION.md

-## Since the API doesn't support filtering (query strings) by origin...

 ## Sorting logic

 I forced the requests to start at the last offset, because, otherwise we would have to scroll down or fetch more indefinetely.